 6- Lobectomy- Surgery to remove lobes of the lungs.

-10- Pulse Oximetry- Pulmonology test to measure how oxygen saturation is happening in the important organs of your body including heart.
+10- Pulse Oximetry- Pulmonology test to measure how oxygen saturation is happening in the important organs of your body including the heart.

 11- Peak Flow Measurement- Test to measure airflow out of the lungs.